-After narrowing down your career options through your preliminary research, (we suggest 2-4, but this number is flexible), it is helpful to further explore these choices by talking to and observing people in the roles that interest you.
-This interactive research will allow you to gain a more thorough, nuanced understanding of each occupation, compared to simply reading about them.
-It is a critical step in the career decision-making process!
+After narrowing down your career options through your preliminary research, (we suggest 2-4, options, but this number is flexible), it's helpful to further explore these choices by talking to and observing people in the roles that interest you.

+This interactive research helps each career option come to life as you start to imagine what a day in that occupation would be like, compared to simply reading about them.
+It's a critical step in the career decision-making process!

-In addition to increasing your knowledge about each of your career options, the main goal of your interactive career research is to assess how each option aligns with your career criteria, which you have listed on your Career Criteria Summary.
+In addition to increasing your knowledge about each of your career options, the main goal of your interactive career research is to assess how each option aligns with your career criteria, which you've listed on your Career Criteria Summary.

-Once you have completed your interactive research and have a good working knowledge of each career option, as well as how each option fits your criteria, you will be much closer to making an informed career decision!
+Once you've completed your interactive research and have a good working knowledge of each career option, as well as how each option fits your criteria, you'll be much closer to making an informed career decision!

 An extremely effective way to conduct interactive research about an occupation is to do information interviews.

 In the next section of this chapter, information interviews will be discussed in detail.

-Other interactive research strategies, including job shadowing, volunteering, co-ops and internships, and temporary work, will be described at the end of the chapter.
+Other interactive research strategies, which will be described at the end of the chapter, include:

-Information Interviews
+- job shadowing

+- volunteering

+- co-ops and internships

+- temporary work

+INFORMATION INTERVIEWS

 An information interview involves interviewing someone to learn more about their career.

 Conducting information interviews is a critical part of the career decision making process.

-Although online career research is an important and necessary step, speaking with people who have experience working in your top careers of interest will help you make a more informed career decision.
+Although online career research is an important and necessary starting step, speaking with people who have experience working in your top careers of interest will help you make a more informed career decision.
 This is because you can get answers to the specific, more personalized questions you have.
 The responses and information shared during an information interview can be tailored to you and your situation, whereas online information is more generalized in nature.